Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/conditional-auth-js-api-reference.md

   :::

-**Authentication step filtering**
+#### Authentication step filtering

-Filters out some of the authentication options of a step based on a condition.
+Filters out authentication options of a step based on a condition.
 This can be achieved by specifying an array named '`authenticationOptions`' to the `options` map.
 Each array item will require an '**`idp`**' for federated IdPs or an '**`authenticator`**' for local authenticators.